Carlos A. Giménez

-Carlos Antonio Giménez (/hi'mɛnɛz/ hee-MEH-nez; born January 17, 1954) is an American politician and retired firefighter serving as the U.S. representative for since 2023.
-He was redistricted from in 2022, which he took office in 2021.
-A Republican, he served as mayor of Miami-Dade County from 2011 to 2020.
-He served as a Miami-Dade County Commissioner from 2003 to 2011, and was the fire chief of the City of Miami Fire Department.
+Carlos Antonio Giménez (/hi'mɛnɛz/ hee-MEH-nez; born January 17, 1954) is a Cuban-born American politician and retired firefighter serving in the U.S. House of Representatives since 2021.
+He has represented since 2023, previously representing the 26th district in his first term.
+He is a member of the Republican Party.

-Giménez supported Hillary Clinton in the 2016 presidential election, but in 2020 he ran as a supporter of President Donald Trump and was endorsed by him.
-He defeated incumbent Debbie Mucarsel-Powell in the election.
+Prior to serving in Congress, Giménez was mayor of Miami-Dade County from 2011 to 2020.
+He served as a Miami-Dade County Commissioner from 2003 to 2011, and was the fire chief of the Miami Fire-Rescue Department.
+He was a supporter of Hillary Clinton in the 2016 presidential election, but ran as a supporter and endorsee of President Donald Trump in 2020, defeating Democratic incumbent Debbie Mucarsel-Powell.

 Giménez serves as one of the Republican assistant whips under Steve Scalise.

 Early life and education

-Giménez was born in Havana, Cuba, in 1954 to ranchers from the Oriente province.
-In 1960, his family immigrated to the United States in the wake of the Cuban Revolution, settling in what became Miami's Little Havana.
+Giménez was born in Havana, Cuba, in 1954 into a prosperous landowner family from the Oriente province.
+His family immigrated to the United States after losing their lands in the Cuban Revolution and the subsequent agrarian reforms, settling in what became Miami's Little Havana.

-Giménez attended Columbus High School near Miami and earned a bachelor's degree in public administration from Barry University.
+Giménez attended Christopher Columbus High School near Miami and earned a bachelor's degree in public administration from Barry University.
 In 1993, he completed the Program for Senior Executives in State and Local Government at Harvard University's John F. Kennedy School of Government.

-Career
+Miami Fire-Rescue Department

-Giménez joined the Miami Fire Department as a firefighter in 1975.
+Giménez joined the Miami Fire-Rescue Department as a firefighter in 1975.
 He was appointed fire chief in 1991, becoming the first Cuban-American to hold the position, and served until 2000.

 Giménez is a former member of the International City Managers Association, the International Association of Fire Chiefs, the National Fire Protection Association, the Florida Fire Chiefs, and the Fire Officers Association of Miami-Dade.
 He also served on the Federal Emergency Management Agency Urban Search and Rescue Advisory Committee and as the chair of the Legal Issues Subcommittee.